soulkun/ECE5960-Fast-Robots/category/lab5.md

 ## 2. What are reasonable settings for the power supply?

-## 3. Use analogWrite commands to generate PWM signals and show using an oscilloscope.
+## 3. Use analogWrite commands to generate PWM signals and show using an oscilloscope

 ## 4. Take your car apart!

-## 5. Run the motor in both directions.
+## 5. Run the motor in both directions

-## 6. The lower limit for each motor still turns while on the ground.
+## 6. The lower limit for each motor still turns while on the ground

-## 7. Move in a fairly straight line.
+## 7. Move in a fairly straight line

-## 8. Open loop, untethered control.
+## 8. Open loop, untethered control

-## 9. Run only when it hears loud frequencies.
+## 9. Run only when it hears loud frequencies

 ## 10. Additional Tasks